HF-GH/ASD/README.md

 The code uses psignifit4 functions to calculate and plot the psychometric curves (the psignifit4 toolbox needs to be downloaded and included in the Matlab path).

 *******************************************************************************************************************************
-Additional information for analyzing the data:
+Additional information for analyzing the data (details regarding the structure of "loc_data.m" and "loc_res.m"):

 The data is organized as structure with two fields, one for each experimental condition (primary and response invariant).